CLSA cuts oil stocks, says fuel price rally overdone

 The brokerage adds Indian Oil and HPCL could see higher under-recoveries from a weaker rupee, while ONGC could see the government limit its subsidy burden in 2013.

-Stocks later recorvered.
-IOC ended up 1.18 percent, HPCL gained 1.2 percent, while ONGC rose 4.41 percent.
+IOC is down 0.3 percent, HPCL is down 0.6 percent, while ONGC is up 2.6 percent.

 (Reporting by Abhishek Vishnoi)